List of New Hampshire historical markers (76–100): . Matthew Thornton 1741–1803

 "One of three New Hampshire men to sign the Declaration of Independence, Matthew Thornton, physician, soldier, patriot, agitated against the Stamp Act of 1765, presided over the Provincial Congress in 1775, served in the State Senate and as an associate justice of the Superior Court.
 The nearby monument honors his memory.
 He is buried in the adjacent cemetery.
 His homestead stands directly across the highway."

+Note: this marker was erected in 1971.